kubernetes/enhancements/keps/sig-security/1933-secret-logging-static-analysis/README.md

 -->

 [GitHub's CodeQL](https://securitylab.github.com/tools/codeql) includes taint analysis and permits general SSA graph queries.
-I am currently investigating if it is viable for this usecase.
-If so, integration with CodeQL / lgtm.com may be better than embedding analysis into the Prow testing.
+While CodeQL may provide similar testing, [its own documentation](https://lgtm.com/help/lgtm/about-automated-code-review) indicates that any findings would not be blocking.
+Given the intended scope of this KEP as a means to block potential security concerns, blocking on detection is of heightened interest.
+CodeQL could be used to augment coverage in the future, however.

 While other static analysis tools exist for Go, these tend towards more general linters.
 [`gosec`](https://github.com/securego/gosec), for instance, can be used to detect